Bengali vegetable chop step-by-step recipe with photos.

 - A handful coconut sliced and cut into small pieces

-- 1 tsp oil plus oil for deep frying
+- 1 teaspoon oil plus oil for deep frying

 - 2-3 dry red chilli

-- 2 tbsp roasted Bengal gram ground into fine powder
+- 2 tablespoon roasted Bengal gram ground into fine powder

 - Salt to taste